 One may not know what is the next platform du jour, but as Karla says, “ensuring that your assets are future proof, with right metadata that sits in a location that’s easy to share and partnership with a company that thinks about how to share these data to the platforms as quickly as they come up” is the most important thing.

-Medium Rare is sharing their agency’s top tips on Content Orchestration in an upcoming webinar.
+Medium Rare is sharing their agency’s top tips on Content Orchestration in this on-demand webinar.

 Future-proofing Your Business

 Other success stories from one of our Asia-Pacific partners, Creative Folks, has come in the form of workflow integration for companies of diverse backgrounds but similar needs for automation.
 These are two successful stories where WoodWing Assets has saved the day for their clients:

 - Ed Leong, Chief Transformation Officer of Harrier National, had a problem.
 The established NSW-based automotive brand had grown to include New Zealand but had run into a brick wall to improve their Customer Experience.
 A total overhaul was needed to adapt Harrier National’s need for speed in business operations.
 As the company committed to a software and technology transformation, an integrated cross-system functionality platform powered by WoodWing Assets increased visibility of their contact information.

 - Sally Parker, Chief Operations Officer of Wizard Pharmacy, had to conjure up on-the-shelf products for Wizard’s online Pharmacy across thirty-two (and counting) shopfronts of various types and sizes throughout WA.
 Her need to integrate data and images from hundreds of suppliers into a single catalogue promoting their stores was prescribed a tri-phase integration process.
 By integrating Salesforce with WoodWing Assets DAM, Wizard transformed its business operations by creating a single source of truth that enabled “products (to be) quickly and accurately promoted online at the same time it is placed on the shelf.”